CodingLife1024/blog-content/deep-work-notes-and-takeaways-part-II.md

 ##### 4. Memorize a Deck of Cards

-"_We found that one of the biggest differences between memory athletes and the rest of us is in a cognitive ability that’s not a direct measure of memory at all but of attention._"
+"_We found that one of the biggest differences between memory athletes and the rest of us is in a cognitive ability that's not a direct measure of memory at all but of attention._"

 A side effect of memory training, in other words, is an improvement in your general ability to concentrate.
 This ability can then be fruitfully applied to any task demanding deep work.